httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 This document defines HTTP Signature Algorithms, for which IANA is asked to create and maintain a new registry titled "HTTP Signature Algorithms".
 Initial values for this registry are given in {{iana-hsa-contents}}.
 Future assignments and modifications to existing assignment are to be made through the Expert Review registration policy {{?RFC8126}} and shall follow the template presented in {{iana-hsa-template}}.

 Algorithms referenced by algorithm identifiers have to be fully defined with all parameters fixed.
 Algorithm identifiers in this registry are to be interpreted as whole string values and not as a combination of parts.
 That is to say, it is expected that implementors understand `rsa-pss-sha512` as referring to one specific algorithm with its hash, mask, and salt values set as defined here.
-Implementors do not parse out the `rsa`, `pss`, and `sha512` portions of the identifier to determine parameters of the signing algorithm from the string.
+Implementors do not parse out the `rsa`, `pss`, and `sha512` portions of the identifier to determine parameters of the signing algorithm from the string, and the registry of one combination of parameters does not imply the registration of other combinations.

 Algorithms added to this registry MUST NOT be aliases for other entries in the registry.